RaQBro/TestAutoScriptRadu/README.md

 >**LOGOUT_AT_CLOSE_APP** - Set to true if logout from PLC is required at close application
 >**CREATE_JOBS_AUTOMATICALLY** - Set to true if job(s) are required to be created when server.js is executed for the first time

-A technical user is required to execute jobs and it is stored into t_environment_variables table.
+A technical user is required to execute jobs and it is stored into t_application_settings table.
 The FIELD_NAME is TECHNICAL_USER and the initial value is null.
 A value for TECHNICAL_USER row will be set when a technical user is maintained into secure store. **Do not set a value !!!**